 Another self-developed Supplier Conflict Minerals Risk Assessment Tool is applied to assess the risk level of the surveyed suppliers.
+In 2021, we improved the computing process of the tool by adding the function of automatic summarization, to further enhance its assessment accuracy.
 This Tool considers overall conflict minerals risk of suppliers from two dimensions, namely the influence of suppliers on ZTE's operation and the risk of their own conflict minerals management.
 Supplier's spend, replacement, compliance history, conflict minerals management performance, location, and the location of related SORs are all be considered as impact factors for risk evaluation.
 In particular, risk of SORs and supplier's location is assessed with reference to the internationally recognized resources recommended by the RMI, including Heidelberg Conflict Barometer, Control Risk Worldmap and INFORM Worldmap.
 Suppliers' overall risk levels will be classified into three categories: high, medium and low with the use of risk matrix.